radams15/CircuitTesterDocs/Analysis/chap-4/analysis.md

 ### What I Like:

- - Has less menus than QUCS, but more than Partsim
+- Has less menus than QUCS, but more than Partsim.

- - Nice layout (scrollable sidebar)
+- Nice layout (scrollable sidebar).

 ### What I Dislike:

 - It is a web app like Partsim, so is not native and uses up a lot of computing power.

 - It is made for companies, not students.

 - Too many components irrelevant to the GCSE.

- - Limited version, the full version is £24/person/year
+- Limited version, the full version is £24/person/year.

 - Definitely more of a commercial product.

 - Simulation button is very confusing, has way too many options.

+### What I Will Take Forward:

+- Free software.

+- Scrollable sidebar of components.

 \newpage